marcusholmgren/dynamic-risk-assessment-system/README.md

 * ingesteddata - folder containing the ouput from `ingestion.py` script.
 * praticedata - folder containing input data files for `ingestion.py` script.
+* praticemodels - folder that contains the model for the project.
+Produced by `training.py` & `scoring.py` scripts.
 * sourcedata
 * testdata